 Sitter in 3 portraits

-Born in Scotland, Henry Raeburn was first apprenticed to a goldsmith, but turned to painting miniatures, in which art he was apparently self-taught.
-In around 1780 Raeburn married Ann Leslie, a wealthy widow, and was able to travel and study in Italy under Pompeo Batoni.
+Born in Scotland, Henry Raeburn was first apprenticed to a goldsmith, but turned to painting miniatures, an art in which he was apparently self-taught.
+In around 1780 Raeburn married Ann Leslie, a wealthy widow, and was able to travel and study in Italy under the artist Pompeo Batoni.
 Upon his return to Edinburgh, Raeburn became a prolific and fashionable portrait artist.
-He became a member of the Royal Academy in 1815, was appointed king's limner for Scotland and was knighted in 1823.
+Raeburn also acted as trustee to the will of Alexander Edgar in which capacity he oversaw the selling of Edgar’s slaves in Jamaica.
+He became a member of the Royal Academy in 1815, and was appointed King's Limner for Scotland and was knighted in 1823.

 View a wide collection of video content on our YouTube channel from past projects to our latest films.

 Get insights into creating portraiture from BP Portrait Award 2020 artists and their sitters.